 Another desk ergonomics video from Ellen Kolber, Occupational Therapist at the Center for Health and Healing at Beth Israel Medical Center, offers suggestions to help optimize your workstation comfort and functionality.

-The Joint Mobility Center at the Hospital for Special Surgery offers ergonomic evaluations to help you optimize the fit of your workstation and
+The Joint Mobility Center at the Hospital for Special Surgery offers ergonomic evaluations to help you optimize the fit of your workstation and improve your workspace.

 Healthy CUNY Smoking Cessation Resources: